GregCM/whrwthal/README.md

 # whrwhtal #
 Offline bible referencing for bible minded folk!
-Including terminal and/or UI display, verse and/or phrase lookup, perl-like regular expressions for advanced searches to accelerate bible learning past that of tip top etymological scholars.
+Including UI display, verse and/or phrase lookup, perl-like regular expressions for advanced searches to accelerate bible learning past that of tip top etymological scholars.
 Why is **whrwhtal** better than other systems (honorable mentions: https://www.BlueLetterBible.org/, SWORD Project & https://Xiphos.org/)?
 Read on!

 ## What is it? ##
 whrwhtal (adverb), as in:

 > Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word. - Psalm 119:9

-W-H-R-W-T-H-A-L (acronymn):

-    Whrwthal
-    Helps
-    Rake
-    Wverses
-    That're
-    Hallowed
-    And
-    Laudable

 **whrwhtal** is a lightweight and easy to use cross-platform application, compared to current alternatives.
 It was inspired by the need for access to rapidly distributable scriptures without fear of persecution in closed-countries.
 See the following: